antrea-io/antrea/README.md

 * **Kubernetes-native**: Antrea follows best practices to extend the Kubernetes APIs and provide familiar abstractions to users, while also leveraging Kubernetes libraries in its own implementation.
+* **Powered by Open vSwitch**: Antrea relies on Open vSwitch to implement all networking functions, including Kubernetes Service load-balancing, and to enable hardware offloading in order to support the most demanding workloads.
-* **Run everywhere**: Multiple traffic modes (with or without overlay) are supported to ensure that Antrea can run in private clouds, public clouds and at the edge.
+* **Run everywhere**: Run Antrea in private clouds, public clouds and on bare metal, and select the appropriate traffic mode (with or without overlay) based on your infrastructure and use case.
 * **Windows Node support**: Thanks to the portability of Open vSwitch, Antrea can use the same data plane implementation on both Linux and Windows Kubernetes Nodes.
 * **Comprehensive policy model**: Antrea provides a comprehensive network policy model, which builds upon Kubernetes Network Policies with new features such as policy tiering, rule priorities and cluster-level policies.
-* **Troubleshooting and monitoring tools**: Antrea comes with a CLI tool (antctl) and an Octant UI plugin, it exposes Prometheus metrics and supports exporting network flow information which can be visualized in Kibana dashboards.
+* **Troubleshooting and monitoring tools**: Antrea comes with CLI and UI tools which provide visibility and diagnostics capabilities (packet tracing, policy analysis, flow inspection).
+It exposes Prometheus metrics and supports exporting network flow information which can be visualized in Kibana dashboards.
 * **Encryption**: Encryption of inter-Node Pod traffic with IPsec tunnels when using an overlay Pod network.
 * **Easy deployment**: Antrea is deployed by applying a single YAML manifest file.

+Refer to the [Changelog](CHANGELOG.md) for a detailed list of features introduced for each version release.

 ## Roadmap